adamek195/Covid-statistics-app/README.md

 ## How to run

 1. Open Microsoft SQL Server and run ScriptForDatabase from folder ScriptForDatabse.
-It will create a database for the Covis Statistics App.
+It will create a database for the Covis Statistics App

 2. Open Visual Studio 2019 and open Package Manager Console.
-In command line write:
+In command line write

 ```shell
 Update-Database